wgkoro/lambda_slack_command/README.md

 # How to use

-1. Set lambda runtime 'Python 3.x'
+1. Set lambda runtime `Python 3.x`
 1. Deploy these two python files to AWS lambda.
 1. Change lambda handler name as `handler.handler`
 1. Set environment variables as you like.
 (See below)